To instruct Matthew please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Matthew Thorne is instructed as counsel in matters in the High Court, Court of Appeal and Supreme Court, and in arbitrations and adjudications.

 He frequently acts as sole counsel, and also as junior counsel in large and complex litigation.
-He has a broad commercial practice, spanning the breadth of chambers’ core areas and with particular experience in the following fields:
+He has a broad commercial practice, with particular experience in the following fields:

 He is instructed in respect of single and multi-party disputes, including between employers, main contractors, sub-contractors and contract administrators, and in respect both of standard forms and ad hoc arrangements.